The Care of the Older PersonAn Invaluable Resource for Care Providers

 As a result, more and more of us are living and engaging with an aging population in both our personal and professional lives, and there’s a heightened demand for concrete research and advice for how to effectively provide care for this growing demographic.

-The Care of the Older Person brings together some of today’s most experienced researchers to provide concrete answers for care providers of all kinds- doctors, nurses, therapists, pharmacists—those who build, run, and staff the facilities and housing for all of the aging population, as well as spouses and children of the elderly.
+The Care of the Older Person brings together some of today’s most experienced professionals to provide concrete answers for professionals and providers of all kinds- doctors, nurses, dentists, therapists, pharmacists, hands-on caregivers, architects, attorneys, retirement management professionals —those who build, run, and staff the facilities and housing for all of the aging population, as well as spouses and children of the elderly.
 Most importantly, this information is for seniors themselves, who want to feel empowered in their stage of life.

 Order Your Copy Today!

-The Care of the Older Person is broken up into chapters written by an esteemed group of doctors and researchers, each covering a different aspect of elder care:
+The Care of the Older Person is broken up into chapters written by an esteemed group of doctors and other professionals, each covering a different aspect of elder care: